s6o/elm-drec/README.md

 or work with well formatted JSON sources, writing decoders and encoders, quickly becomes rather repetitive.

-The elm-drec library provides an alternative record type `DRec` which can provide decoding and encoding based on `DRec`'s schema.
+The elm-drec library provides an alternative record type `DRec a` which can provide decoding and encoding based on `DRec a`'s schema.

 ## Features / Trade-offs
+  * ADT based fields / schema
-  * schema based runtime field name and type validation
+  * schema and type validation
   * automatic schema based decoding and encoding from and to JSON
   * user input buffering (partial input validation failure handling)
-  * extensible records (new fields can be added if data is present)
   * No reliance on `Debug.crash`, `Result x a` is used instead
   * `Dict comparable v` and `Set comparable` member support excluded, due to sum types not being `comparable` (at present an impl. limitation)